Wentril/kubernetes_workshop/course.md

       image: nginx
 ```

+#### ReplicaSet

+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.

+A ReplicaSet is a higher-level abstraction that manages Pods, ensuring that the desired number of replicas are running.

+f a Pod fails, the ReplicaSet will automatically create a new one to maintain the desired count (this is its self-healing capability).

+While a ReplicaSet handles replication and self-healing, it does not provide advanced deployment features like rolling updates or rollbacks.
+That's why Deployments are built on top of ReplicaSets.

 #### Deployment
 A Deployment manages a set of Pods to run an application workload, usually one that doesn't maintain state.